khris-peace/Diamane/README.md

 mlp mindist all_dft.cfg

-After calculations you'll get: Global mindist: 1.26571
+After calculations you'll get: Global mindist: 1.26571 (for instance)

 Add this info into '06.mtp' file